aristiun/Threat-Modeling-Framework/CONTRIBUTING.md

 ## Contact:

 If you have any questions or need further guidance, please contact info@aristiun.com.
+(Aristiiun)

 We appreciate your contributions and look forward to improving the Threat Modeling Framework together!